Matty-El/urban-attiva/README.md

 #### Shop

--   The shop navigation menu enables users to link to the product page with products displayed filtered by core product categories and sub categories.
+-   The shop navigation menu enables users to link to the product page with products displayed and filtered by core product categories and sub-categories.
 -   The product page provides the shopper with the ability to sort the product listing by price, rating, name or category.

+![Urban Attiva](readme-files/urban-attiva-products-page.png)

--   Clicking on a product images navigates the user to the product details page where information about the product is displayed
+-   Clicking on a product images navigates the user to the product details page where information about the product is displayed.

+![Urban Attiva](readme-files/urban-attiva-products-detail-page.png)

 -   The user can add a product to their shopping cart from the product detail page and select the quantity and chosen size.

+![Urban Attiva](readme-files/urban-attiva-add-to-cart.png)

 -   Registered users can leave product reviews which are displayed below the product details.
 -   Admin users can edit or delete inappropriate product reviews via links in the product review when logged in.

-![Urban Attiva](readme-files/urban-attiva-products-page.png)

-![Urban Attiva](readme-files/urban-attiva-products-detail-page.png)

-![Urban Attiva](readme-files/urban-attiva-add-to-cart.png)

 #### Shopping Cart

 -   Once the user has selected products and added them to their shopping cart a toast with a confirmation message and a summary of what is in their cart is displayed on the top right of the screen.
-The cart icon on the top right of the page will display an updated number of products and when clicks navigates the user to the cart page where details of the products are listed with the functionality to allow the cart items to be updated or deleted from the cart.
+The cart icon on the top right of the page will display an updated number of products and when clicked navigates the user to the cart page where details of the products are listed with the functionality to allow the cart items to be updated or deleted from the cart.
--   Registered users are eligible for an additional discount which is subtracted from their order total and displayed
+-   Registered users are eligible for an additional discount which is subtracted from their order total and displayed in the shopping cart summary.
 -   On selecting the secure checkout button the customer is navigated to the checkout page.

 ![Urban Attiva](readme-files/urban-attiva-shopping-cart.png)